webdiscus/pug-plugin/README.md

         Pug Plugin
         </a>
     </h1>
-  <div>Pug plugin for webpack compiles Pug files to HTML, extracts CSS and JS from their sources specified in Pug</div>
+  <div>Pug plugin for Webpack compiles Pug files to HTML, extracts CSS and JS from their sources specified in Pug</div>
 </div>

 ---